 Use Zippia's Salary Calculator to see how your pay matches up.

 The skills section on your resume can be almost as important as the experience section, so you want it to be an accurate portrayal of what you can do.
 Luckily, we've found all of the skills you'll need so even if you don't have these skills yet, you know what you need to work on.
-Out of all the resumes we looked through, 9.9% of copy operators listed fax machines on their resume, but soft skills such as mechanical skills and visual ability are important as well.
+Out of all the resumes we looked through, 10.0% of Copy Operators listed Copy Machines on their resume, but soft skills such as Customer-service skills and Detail oriented are important as well.